 As a member you are required to comply with the following rules:

-- Pegs 42+43 (Compound swim/Car Park swims on Searle’s Farm Lane) are officially owned by the Mould family and Advanced Angling have the fishing rights – these swims are now available for members to fish and if there are any disputes about this area please contact the office on 01425 272318 or our head bailiff team (Matthew Slade 07549842380 & Garry Dickson 07979234649).
-If there is any threatening behaviour from any persons please contact the police.
+- Pegs 42+43 (Compound swim/Car Park swims on Searle’s Farm Lane) are officially owned by the JMould estate and Advanced Angling have the fishing rights – these swims are available for members to fish and if there are any disputes about this area please contact the office on 01425 674951or our leadership team Matthew Slade 07549842380, Garry Dickson 07979234649 or Danny Rigby 07572896626.
+If there is any threatening behaviour from any persons please contact the police 999.

 - All anglers must use the following:

-- A large dry weigh sling at least 42” inches wide
+- A large dry weight sling at least 42” inches wide.

-- Fish must always be transported from un-hooking mat to the water in a retention sling.
+- Fish must always be transported from the un-hooking mat to the water in a retention sling.

 - Under no circumstances should a fish be carried in your arms.

-- When taking a photograph of the fish always have one foot kneeling down, never stand up with the fish.
-Ensure you have a bucket of water to keep the fish cool
+- When taking a photograph of the fish always have one knee down, never stand up with the fish.
+Ensure you have a bucket of water to keep the fish cool.

-- Minimum of 15 lbs breaking strain for line when fishing for carp and pike.
+- Minimum of 15lbs breaking strain for line to be used when fishing for carp and pike.
 For smaller species such as tench, roach, perch and silvers, lighter tackle is allowed.
-Any damages to tackle or line must be reported to the bailiff team.
+Any break off or damages to tackle or line must be reported to the bailiff team.

-- Pike fishing is between the months of 1st October till 31st March where separate pike rules are to be observed – speak with our head/deputy head bailiffs
+- Pike fishing is between the 1st October and the 31st March where separate pike rules are to be observed – speak with our office on 01425 674951.

 - Boating is not permitted.